-During our Mediterranean cruise we had the chance to visit the TerraCotta Houses of Ephesus in Turkey.
-This was our second time visiting Ephesus and we honestly can’t wait to go back again.
+During our Mediterranean cruise, we had the chance to visit the TerraCotta Houses of Ephesus in Turkey.
+This was our second time visiting Ephesus and we honestly can't wait to go back again.
 Each time we have visited Ephesus we have learned more about the history of the location along with just falling in love with the area.

-It is hard to imagine as you walk through the TerraCotta Houses that they were first built in 1st century BC.
+It is hard to imagine as you walk through the TerraCotta Houses that they were first built in the 1st century BC.
 They were rebuilt in the 2nd century BC.
 These houses had running hot and cold water along with other amazing innovations.

-The TerraCotta Houses are now under a viewing cover to help protect them from the hot Turkish sun, wind and other elements.
-We visited on an excursion from the cruise but you can also purchase tour tickets on site to view the houses.
+The TerraCotta Houses are now under a viewing cover to help protect them from the hot Turkish sun, wind, and other elements.
+We visited on an excursion from the cruise but you can also purchase tour tickets on-site to view the houses.

 As funding is available archaeologists and researchers are actively working in the houses.
 It looks like a giant jigsaw puzzle of clay pieces that they are trying to put together.
 There are literally thousands and thousands of pieces of materials that the researchers are working on inside the terracotta houses.

 The TerraCotta Houses of Ephesus were built on the slopes of Bulbul Mountain opposite of Hadian's Temple.
 These houses were for the rich and important citizens of Ephesus.
 They had hand painted wallpaper decorations and gorgeous mosaic rugs built into their houses.

 The houses are three levels with hot and cold water running through them.
 Our guide told us that many of the water pipes could still hold water to this day without leaking.